glotter/psims/README.md

 Testing results
 ===============
 The -t option allows you to compare the result of your current run to a known good result.
 The result directory should contain a file called test.txt.
-The test.txt file contains a list of files that will be compared via md5 checksum at the end of the run.
+The test.txt file contains a list of files and their md5 checksums.
+Here is an example of a test.txt file:

+parts/200/227.psims.nc 8344c87c173f428b134f61d7abc3f485
+parts/200/228.psims.nc 1ecde2bf35ee7b8b39177c6e6cf0aea2

+The actual test output files are not needed - the only file that gets read from the test directory is the test.txt file.

 Gridlist Format
 ===============